IAP Validation

 Resolution: Go to your IAP bundle in your Google Play Console and edit some details such as

-descriptionof the IAP and save it again.
+descriptionof the IAP, and save it again.
 We usually add aspace, save changes, then remove the addedspaceand save again.
-Any change made to the IAP bundle will trigger Google to reread IAP bundles, and should fix the bug so these bogus failures go away.
+Any change made to the IAP bundle will trigger Google to reread the IAP bundles, and should fix the bug so these bogus failures go away.

 FAQ